 On Windows 7 and earlier versions of Windows, you can use Device Manager to help troubleshoot problems with your controller, see whether the correct items are listed, and to make sure there are no conflicts.

 Note A conflict is marked by a yellow exclamation point in Device Manager.

 To use Device Manager, follow these steps:

-To resolve controller problems in Device Manager, try these solutions one at a time (move to the next solution only if the solution you’re trying fails to resolve your problem):
+To resolve controller problems in Device Manager, try these solutions one at a time (move to the next solution only if the one you’re trying fails to resolve your problem):

 To help eliminate any possible hardware issues, try to use the controller on an Xbox 360 console.

-If you still experience the problem, contact Xbox Support by clicking the “Contact us” link at the bottom of this page.
+If you still experience the problem, contact Xbox Support.

 Thanks for your feedback!

 Provide feedback for this topic